AlexGustafsson/cupdate/README.md

 Features:

 - Zero configuration required
-- Auto-detect container images in Kubernetes and Docker (planned)
+- Auto-detect container images in Kubernetes and Docker
 - Auto-detect the latest available container image versions
 - UI for discovering updates
 - Subscribe to updates via an RSS feed